developer2507/JsAnimation/README.md

-# JsAnimation
-the file executes ball animation
+# Ball Animation using JS Canvas